Salerno: Late modern and contemporary

 Salerno was an active center of Carbonari activities supporting the unification of Italy in the 19th century.
-The majority of the population of Salerno supported ideas of the Risorgimento, and in 1861 many of them joined Garibaldi in his struggle for unification.
+The majority of the population of Salerno supported ideas of the Risorgimento against the Bourbon, and in 1861 many of them joined Garibaldi in his struggle for unification.

 After the unification of Italy, a slow urban development continued, many suburban areas were enlarged and large public and private buildings were created.
 The city went on developing until World War II.
 Its population rose from 20,000 people around 1861s unification to 80,000 in the early 20th century.

 During the 19th century, foreign industries started settling in Salerno: in 1830 the first textile mill was established by the Swiss entrepreneur Züblin Vonwiller, followed by Schlaepfer-Wenner's textile mills and dye factories; the Wenner family settled permanently in Salerno.
 In 1877 the city was the site of as many as 21 textile mills employing around ten thousand workers; in comparison with the four thousand employed in Turin's textile industry, Salerno was sometimes referred to as the "Manchester of the two Sicilies".

 In September 1943, during World War II, Salerno was the scene of Operation Avalanche, the invasion of Italy launched by the Allies of World War II, and suffered a great deal of damage.
 Henry Wellesley, 6th Duke of Wellington, who was killed in action during the fighting, is buried in Salerno War Cemetery.
 From 12 February to 17 July 1944, it hosted the Government of Marshal Pietro Badoglio.
 In those months Salerno was the provisional government seat of the Kingdom of Italy, and the King Vittorio Emanuele III lived in a mansion in its outskirts.

 After the war the population of the city doubled in a few years, going from 80,000 in 1946 to nearly 160,000 in 1976.